 The application of regional management to the private angling and for-hire components is determined through this action.
-While the recent implementation of Amendment 40 divided the recreational sector into two components, a sunset provision will reunite the components in 2018 if the Council does not take further action.
-Alternative 1 would apply regional management to the separate components for 2015-2017, and then manage them as one sector after the sunset.
+While the recent implementation of Reef Fish Amendment 40 divided the recreational sector into two components, a sunset provision will reunite the components in 2018 if the Council does not take further action.
+Intertwined with regional management, Alternative 1 would apply to the separate components for 2015-2017, and then manage them as one sector after the sunset.
 The effect of Alternative 1, on the administrative environment would be minimal.
 Alternative 2 would extend the separate management of the components beyond the sunset and apply the provisions of this amendment only to the private angling component.
-This could result in additional rulemaking to address the management of the for-hire component and negatively affect the administrative environment.
-This may also result in additional rulemaking to develop management measures for the private anglers in regions increasing the burden on the States' administrative environment.
+This would likely result in additional rulemaking to address the management of the for-hire component and negatively affect the administrative environment.
 Alternative 3 and Alternative 4 would shift the administrative burden to the regions to develop management measures or CEPs for both components; this may increase the administrative burden for reviewing the CEPs.
 The indirect effects from this action would occur in terms of 1) increasing regulatory complexity; 2) a shift in the regulatory burden from the federal to regional level, and 3) impacts on enforcement.
-Indirect effects would require monitoring of the recreational harvest, enforcement of the harvesting rules, and developing management measures to minimize the risk of harvests by the components of exceeding the recreational quota.
+Indirect effects of would require monitoring of the recreational harvest, enforcement of the harvesting rules, and developing management measures to minimize the risk of harvests by the components of exceeding the recreational quota.
 However, regardless of which alternative is selected, the indirect effects from each alternative would likely be similar.